-An introduction to visual arts and design that stresses the components of visual thinking and visual language underlying design and the fine arts.
+An introduction to visual arts and design which stresses the components of visual thinking and visual language that underlie design and the fine arts.

 Course Objectives: At the end of this course, students should: